ShahnawazAli07655/B.Sc.-Physics-practical/README.md

-This repository contains all the programs of computational experiments.
-To solve Schrodinger Equation using finite difference method.
+This repository contains all the programs of computational experiments to solve Schrodinger Equation using finite difference method.
 All the programs are written in scilab language.